breatheco-de/jwt-authentication-with-flask-react/README.md

 1. Normally there is a button to log out somewhere in your application.

-2. The user press that button and the onClick event handler is called.
+2. The user press that button and the `onClick` event handler is called.

-3. The front-end application removes the token from the sessionStorage.
+3. The front-end application removes the token from the `sessionStorage`.

 4. The front-end application redirects to the home page (public).